Bayesian Optimization Algorithms for Accelerator Physics: Acquisition Function Definition

-Successful demonstrations of BAX as a means of optimizing the emittance have been performed at both LCLS and FACET-II \cite{miskovich_multipoint-bax_2023}.
+This method of using virtual objectives can be extended to more complex situations.
+For example, performing alignment through multiple quadrupoles in both horizontal and vertical directions can be done by simply adding or multiplying multiple virtual objectives together into a single objective.
+BAX also supports more complex virtual objectives such as transverse beam emittance \cite{miskovich2024multipoint}.
+In this case, the virtual objective involves fitting polynomials to the beam size squared as a function of quadrupole strength using predictions from the GP model.
 At FACET-II, BAX was able to match the best emittance found by hand-tuning, while at LCLS, the solution found by BAX produced about 25\% lower emittance than hand-tuning.
-In simulation studies, BAX minimizes the emittance using 20 times fewer beam size evaluations than traditional BO.
+In simulation studies, BAX minimizes the emittance using 20 times fewer beam size measurements than traditional BO.
 The dramatic improvement results from both increased sampling efficiency (by selecting single beam-size measurements at each acquisition) and from modeling the beam-size function rather than the noisier emittance values.
-Other beam-related optimization problems that require multi-point measurements, such as the task of aligning a beam through a quadrupole or optimizing dynamic aperture in a storage ring, are likely to similarly benefit from using BAX, and will be the subject of future work.